Congregational and ministry studies at Calvin

 - offering ministry studies courses, including ministry-related interim courses

-- holding biweekly interdisciplinary discussions among students and faculty members on relevant research related to the church and society
+- holding interdisciplinary discussions among students and faculty members on relevant research related to the church and society

 - making ministry-related books and multimedia available through the Ministry Resource Center

 Why congregational and ministry studies at Calvin?

 Along with other contributions in culture and society more broadly, academic preparation for knowledgeable contributions to the church is crucial.
 The concern for the academic study of lay ministry is grounded in the Reformed tradition’s emphasis on the role of all people in ministry and in the emerging vitality of ministry studies as an academic field.

 The congregational and ministry studies department will be the academic home for faculty who serve in the Calvin Institute of Christian Worship, for the college chaplain, and for the college’s programs related to ecumenical organizations, especially the newly formed World Communion of Reformed churches.

 The department also sponsors an interdisciplinary working group of faculty and staff who teach or conduct research related to congregational and ministry studies.
 The working group is led by Prof. Todd Cioffi.